 Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances.

 We will check the identity of all contractors and their staff on arrival at the school.

 For self-employed contractors such as music teachers or sports coaches, we will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
 This will include our evaluation of any risks and control measures put in place, and any advice sought.

+Trainee/student teachers

-Trainee/student teachers Where applicants for initial teacher training are salaried by us, we will ensure that all necessary checks are carried out.
-Where trainee teachers are fee-funded, we will obtain written confirmation from the training provider that necessary checks have been carried out and that the trainee has been judged by the provider to be suitable to work with children.
+Where applicants for initial teacher training are salaried by us, we will ensure that all necessary checks are carried out.

+Where trainee teachers are self-funded, we will obtain written confirmation from the training provider that necessary checks have been carried out and that the trainee has been judged by the provider to be suitable to work with children. where trainee teachers are fee-funded, checks will be carried out by the employing school.

 In both cases, this includes checks to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
-Volunteers We will: